diegomontanari/42-Born2beRoot/README.md

 hostnamectl
 ```
 Note: The command is named `hostnamectl` because it is used to control the system's hostname and related settings.

+## Sudo Management Commands
+Sudo (short for "super user do") is a program for Unix and Unix-like systems that allows users to execute commands with the privileges of other users, typically the root user, while maintaining their own credentials.
+Originally, it was designed to allow commands to be run only as the superuser, but later versions enabled running commands as other users as well.

+The configuration of sudo is managed in the /etc/sudoers file, which defines who can execute commands, which users they can act as, and what commands they can run.
+Some systems like macOS and Ubuntu install sudo by default, while others may require installation.

+Sudo is primarily used to allow non-privileged users to run administrative commands securely without exposing the root password, improving security management.
+For example, in Ubuntu, users in the admin group can execute commands as root using their own credentials.

 ### ### Check the version of sudo
 ```bash